neurondb/neuron-agent/CONTRIBUTING.md

 **Module Prefix**

-Prefix the first line of the commit message with `NeuronAgent:` for this repository.
+Prefix the first line of the commit message with `NeuronAgent:` when contributing to this project.

 **Example**

 ```
-NeuronAgent: Improve embedding vector normalization logic.
+NeuronAgent: Issue (#1): Improve embedding vector normalization logic.

 This commit adjusts the normalization routine to
 use a more numerically stable approach, addressing